-Volume 34 (2017) will soon be released and is available online now for pre-order!
+Volume 34 (2017) is available for order online now.
 This volume includes three little-known and diverse works by C.S.
 Lewis as well as articles on Charles Williams, Owen Barfield, J.R.R.
 Tolkien, and Lewis.

 The first in the Hansen Lectureship series published by InterVarsity Press Academic.
 Includes content from the 2015-2016 Hansen Lectures by Wheaton College President Dr. Phillip Ryken and examines Tolkien’s Gandalf, Frodo, and Aragorn to bring new insights to the prophetic, priestly, and royal roles of Christ.

 Contains previously unpublished essays by Wade founder Clyde S. Kilby on C.S.
 Lewis, J.R.R.
 Tolkien, and the Inklings.
 Published by Paraclete Press, 2016.

 Contains previously unpublished essays by Wade founder Clyde S. Kilby on art, literature, and aesthetics.
 Published by Paraclete Press, 2016.

 A new edition of Lewis's first work of fiction, loosely based on John Bunyan's The Pilgrim's Progress and his own early experience as a Christian.
 Contains previously-unpublished content by C.S.
 Lewis, with additional notes by Lewis scholar David C. Downing.
 Published by Eerdmans, 2014.